Juanipro12/testalkemy/testalkemyfront/README.md

 # Steps to run the project frontend
 1- cd .\testalkemyfront\
-2- npm install (waiting for the magic...)
+2- npm install (waiting for the magic...).
-3- npm start
+3- npm start .

 ## Welcome to my project :D, hope you like it!